ErpNetDocs/winclient/introduction/workspace-customization/working-with-fields.md

 The Format condition allows you to set up lines and fields to turn a certain color if they face certain criteria.

-1. Open the **Properties form** for the field you need to modify and go to Format Condition;
+1. Open the **Properties form** for the field you need to modify and go to Format condition;
 2. Put a check on *Enable format condition*;
 3. Choose the condition that this field needs to face;
 4. Fill out Value 1 and optionally Value 2 if the value of the colored field needs to be in a certain interval (or outside of it);